ruggeri/tech-notes/randos/bicycles.md

   - I am almost certain it is this one:
   - https://origin8.bike/collections/chainrings-cranks/products/track-ss-crankset?variant=40214953164955
   - The cost of this chainring is ~$115.
-  - **TODO**: I'm not sure if it's 3/16 or 1/8 actually...
-  - **TODO**: Also, it would be interesting to note the crank length.
+  - The cranklength is 165mm.
+  - I can't figure out whether this is a 3/32 or 1/8 chain width version.
+It isn't marked as far as I can see...
+But I think it is 3/32, since (1) 9 speed chain has worked, (2) see my info about the rear sprocket.
+  - lmao, Origin 8 just stamps Lasco CF 12.
+It's no-name made-in-Taiwan.
-- I have 20 teeth on the back sprocket.
+- I have 20 teeth on the rear sprocket.
-  - **TODO**: what sprocket?
+  - I bet it is the standard Alfine 20 tooth sprocket.
+It looks similar, and would be standard.
+  - The manual says you should use 9 speed chain.
+In that case, one expects it is 3/32.
 - Chain
-  - **TODO**: Did I put on a Shimano 9 speed or KMC 9 speed chain on?
+  - I am running a KMC 9 speed chain.
-  - **TODO**: It seems like I should be using 1/8 singlespeed chain probably?
 - I have an Shimano Alfine 8 internal gear hub.
   - Alfine says you should not exceed 1.9:1 gear ratio of front chain ring to back sprocket.